 The three examples cover common mistakes: missing parentheses, extra parentheses, and extra commas.
-These as they represent common user mistakes.
 Note that we also experimented with zero-shot learning and found that including our predefined examples improved performance across the board.
-Our prompt design did not exhaust the token limit but rather included relevant examples.
-Poesia et al. [2022] showed that similarity of examples with target task is important.
+Our prompt design did not exhaust the token limit but rather included relevant examples Poesia et al. [2022].

 CODEX-EDIT.
 On March 22nd 2022, OpenAI released a new version of Codex designed for the task of editing existing user inputs [Open AI 2022], rather than completing prompts.
 We use the REST edit API provided by OpenAI.
 In contrast to the traditional Codex API, the edit API does not take a standard prompt but rather takes an "instruction" parameter, which states (in natural language) what the model should do.
-We use the phrase "Fix bugs in the <domain> code" as the instruction and replace "<domain>" with Excel or PowerFx, as appropriate.
+We use the phrase "Fix bugs in the <domain> code" as the instruction and replace "<domain>" with Excel or Power Fx, as appropriate.
 Additionally, note that this API does not return multiple possible candidates but rather a single result.
 To mitigate this restriction, we call the edit API 50 times to produce up to 50 candidate repairs for each formula.